 I really like these logos and containers, and think it is a neat thing to include in an anniversary set.

-The Electric Trains are both the same tooling which is, as far as I know, the new power descendent of the original late 1960s Electric Trains.
+The Electric Trains are both the same tooling which is, as far as I know, modified from the new power descendent of the original late 1960s Electric Trains.
 Other than the structure of the chassis, gearbox, and undercarriages, the body shells very closely represent the originals.
+The Electric Trains resemble 103 series commuter trains which serviced the Tokyo commuter area from the early 1960s through the 1980s.

 The back and top of the box say of the Electric Trains (電動電車): In 1968 Plarail's first commuter train was released in three colors: red, green, and yellow, and were sold for over 10 years with improvements.
 It continued to sell with molding and color changes as an individual product until around 1990 (set products were also produced in select years).
 Of the original colors, red and green have been reprinted.
-In particular, this is the first time we have reprinted green.
+In particular, this is the first time the red color has been reproduced.

 The cars do still have a rather simplistic body with unpainted roofs like the original releases.
 Like the originals, there is no "tail car," with both intermediate cars having both types of coupler, meaning by buying as additional pack you could have five-car examples of both the Electric Trains.
 Both the power cars in my pack were produced in December 2004.